francoisschmerber/Natixis_Datacamp/README.md

 By using NLP models, decision trees and neural networks, we performed a regression task on the value of these indexes and a classification task on the bearish or bullish trend of these indices.

-1. Data cleaning: strange tokens,
+1. Data cleaning: strange tokens
 2. Tokenization (if not using pertained models)
 3. Encoder (pertained model) to get speech representation (1 sentence=1 vector or 1 paragraph=1 vector, a list of vector=1 speech with zero paddings)
 4. Feature Extractions